mother reaching out to child who is having a struggle with emotions

 Um, no.

-Most adults strive to maintain a sense of safety and security for children by protecting them from the stress of life’s challenges.
-This makes sense, in part, because children rely on us to meet their needs and to keep them from harm.
-However, when we protect children, we often deny them teachable moments.
+Most adults work hard to ensure children feel safe and secure.
+They do this by protecting them from life’s stressful challenges.
+This habit makes sense, in part, because children rely on us to meet their needs and to keep them from harm.

 During the early years of the pandemic, people throughout the world faced illness, job loss, disconnection from loved ones, disruption of daily routines, loss of access to goods, services, and even death.
 Guidelines for how to navigate this crisis changed daily as new information emerged.

 This leads to uncertainty.
 Yet figuring out how to respond to challenges in a healthy manner comes up regularly for all humans.
+It isn’t just in times of a pandemic.

 man in suit from behind with hands on back of head looking at background with a bunch of question marks to depict he is uncertain